Khatik: Religion

 The etymology of the word Khatik comes from Sanskrit word khattka or kautik meaning butcher or hunter.

 Most of the modern-day Khatiks are Hindus.

 Legal status

-Khatiks are identified as Scheduled Caste in Gujarat, Bihar, Jharkhand, Karnataka, Maharashtra, Andhra Pradesh, Telangana and Schedule Caste in Uttar Pradesh, Punjab, Himachal Pradesh, Haryana, Madhya Pradesh, West Bengal, Chhattisgarh, Rajasthan and Delhi.
+Khatiks are identified as Other Backward Class in Gujarat, Bihar, Jharkhand, Karnataka, Maharashtra, Andhra Pradesh and Telangana, and Scheduled Caste in Uttar Pradesh, Punjab, Himachal Pradesh, Haryana, Madhya Pradesh, West Bengal, Chhattisgarh, Rajasthan and Delhi.